bakoushin/proof-of-humanity/README.md

 ## Concept

-Proof-of-Humanity provides a way to store and verify that certain address is a human rather than a bot.
+Proof-of-Humanity provides a way to store and verify that a certain address is a human rather than a bot.

 The evidence could be verified on-chain by smart contract and off-chain: either by calling core API or by calling network RPC.

 There could be multiple ways to verify humanity, hence the concept of `Delegates`.
 Delegates are trusted by the core owner and implement a specific way of humanity validation.
-No matter what method each delegate uses, finally all proofs are stored within core contract.
+No matter what method each delegate uses, finally, all proofs are stored within the core contract.

 ### Concept schema: